-In the case of open offers under the Takeover Regulations, however, there funding requirements and the only conditionality that can be provided is with respect to minimum acceptance levels (provided that the higher of 100 per cent of minimum acceptance level consideration and 50 per cent of total consideration has been deposited, in cash, in escrow).
-Although, the Takeover Regulations permit withdrawal of an open offer in the event 'any condition stipulated in the agreement for acquisition attracting the obligation to make the open offer is not met for any reasons outside the reasonable control of the acquirer', SEBI may resist attempts to expand the remit of conditional offers.
+In the case of tender offers under the Takeover Regulations, however, there are funding requirements and the only conditionality that can be provided is with respect to minimum acceptance levels (provided that the higher of 100 per cent of minimum acceptance level consideration and 50 per cent of total consideration has been deposited, in cash, in escrow).
+Although, the Takeover Regulations permit withdrawal of a tender offer in the event 'any condition stipulated in the agreement for acquisition attracting the obligation to make the tender offer is not met for any reasons outside the reasonable control of the acquirer', the SEBI may resist attempts to expand the remit of conditional offers.